mailjet/wordpress-mailjet-plugin-apiv3/README.md

 accessable from there.

 = 3.1.4=
-* Add a confirmation message  when an user activates his/her contact widget on his/her Wordpress admin
+* Add a confirmation message  when an user activates his/her contact widget on his/her WordPress admin
 * In the admin panel of WordPress, when a user try to add a "subscribe to our newsletter widget"  we have add a validation if he/she has choosen a contact list

 = 3.1.3=